31 Making public policy

 Moreover, propositions about the existence and nature of problems, not to mention the nature of possible solutions, need to be tested in a variety of forums: for example, within the broader community and the electorate; within communities of interest, including geographical regions, industry sectors and civil society; within professional ‘epistemic’ communities of subject area specialists; and within political parties themselves.

-The existence and importance of ‘problems’ is often highly contested, both in the community at large and within political parties.
+The existence and importance of ‘problems’ is often highly contested, both in the community at large and within political parties – consider the unsuccessful 2023 referendum to establish a voice to Parliament for Australia’s First Peoples.[5]
 Even where there is broad agreement about problems, ‘solutions’ are often controversial.
 There are many reasons why it is difficult to reach a majority view about the nature of policy problems and preferred solutions.
 Different actors and stakeholders bring different things to the table and their perspectives are shaped by their lived experience, education, qualifications, attachment to particular interests, attachment to community, ideology, religious beliefs and personal convictions.

 Policy makers also need to be attuned to perceptions of ‘winners and losers’.
 In other words, who benefits from the policy and who perceives themselves to be adversely affected by the policy?
-They also need to be aware of the potential for ‘interests’ (e.g. civil society organisations, industry groupings, communities) to mobilise for or against policy proposals.
-Taking all of these factors into account, it is easy to see why it can be so difficult to reach agreement about problems and solutions.
+They also need to be aware of the potential for ‘interests’ (e.g. civil society organisations, industry groupings, interest groups, communities) to mobilise for or against policy proposals.
+For example, opposition to the establishment of offshore windfarms became a political flashpoint in the 2024 federal election.[6]
+Taking each of these factors into account, it is easy to see why it can be so difficult to reach agreement about problems and solutions.

 Theoretical perspectives

-In his book Analyzing public policy, Peter John[6] outlines the principal approaches for understanding the policy-making process:
+In his book Analysing public policy, Peter John[7] outlines the principal approaches for understanding the policy-making process:

 • Institutional approaches, which take the view that that political organisations – such as parliaments, legal systems and bureaucracies – shape public decisions and policy outcomes.[8]